bnb-chain/bnb-chain.github.io/docs/wallets/tutorial/BSCimToken.md

 An introduction on how to start with using BSC on the imToken wallet

 ## How to download the imToken wallet?
-1.To get started, download imToken wallet via our official website [token.im](https://token.im/), the Apple App Store or Google Play.
+1. To get started, download imToken wallet via our official website [token.im](https://token.im/), the Apple App Store or Google Play.

-2.Android phone users best download via Google Play or the official website.
+2. Android phone users best download via Google Play or the official website.

-3.Make sure to download the official, genuine App, since there are scammers out there providing fake apps.
+3. Make sure to download the official, genuine App, since there are scammers out there providing fake apps.

-4.Apple users can use the App Store.
+4. Apple users can use the App Store.
 Here as well, please double check the app developer being IMTOKEN PTE.LTD.
 Be aware of scam apps.
 ![img](assets/10.png)

 ## How to create an imToken identity wallet?